zhengyu89/TestReadme/README.md

 </details>

 ## Project Description
-HearWay is an all-in-one AI-powered application designed for visually impaired individuals to navigate public spaces safely with instant feedback.
-The app totally removes the need of human volunteers or extra equipment such as LiDAR through employing Google Cloud AI services for edge and obstacle detection.<br>
+HearWay is an all-in-one AI-powered mobile application designed for visually impaired individuals to navigate public spaces safely with instant feedback.
+The application totally removes the need of human volunteers or extra equipment such as LiDAR through employing Google Cloud AI services for edge and obstacle detection.<br>
 <br>Here's the function : <br>
  * It provides real-time text-to-speech assistance and detects obstacles, platform edges and gaps in real-time
  * The application offers instant feedback through vibration, voice alerts and AI text-to-speech to warn users about potential hazards